bkuhn/talks/PLUG-2015-03/copyleft-future.markdown

 their employer for software piracy, organizations are increasingly adopting Software Asset Management (SAM) practices to ensure that their use of commercial software complies with the applicable licenses.
-These practices generally include employee education along with the purchase of software to track licenses and software use within the organization. &hellip;
+These practices generally include employee education &hellip;
 The Apache License has no propagative (or "copyleft", or "viral") effects, i.e., it does not influence the license of the derivative product: if you base your product on source code distributed under the Apache License you